 Public-private partnerships could be an effective tool to spur redevelopment that creates meaningful, positive change Downtown.
 These partnerships can take many forms, but in Washington the statutory authority for public bodies to serve economic development activities is weak.
 Governments can only acquire property for public purposes, including affordable housing, and Washington State law interprets public purposes narrowly.
-As a result, cities often use quasi-public entities like Public Development Authorities to forge partnerships with the private sector to redevelop properties for community benefit.
-The City of Spokane and DSP should designate a public or quasi-public partner to work with private developers on key infill sites, where there is a clear public benefit.
+The City of Spokane and DSP should identify a public or quasi-public partner to work with private developers on key infill sites, where there is a clear public benefit.
 Depending on the nature of these redevelopment projects, and each project's ownership and funding models, PDAs can offer distinct advantages in that they can receive funds from ongoing ventures and private donations and more flexibly transfer property where public bodies may not be able to, yet are held accountable with strict transparency requirements.
+Similarly, a non-profit corporation could access the public bond market to develop projects that would eventually be owned by the City or another public entity.